Last updated April 30, 2021

 Part VI – Nonmonetary and Less-Than-Full Consideration Transactions Between the Reporting Corporation and the Foreign Related Party

-Part 6 requires a statement to be attached to Form 5472 if the Reportable Transactions were with foreigners.
+Part 6 requires a statement to be attached to (included with) Form 5472 if the Reportable Transactions were with foreigners.

 If the transactions were made with U.S. persons, an attachment is not needed for Part 6 (although a Form 5472 still needs to be filed).